-So he will go to the regulator and say: 'It's time …", as is now happening in the banks.
-Someone there told them: 'Now it's time to move to the cloud'.
-But did someone there told them 'Now it's time to define what you really do for cyber defense'? […] there is a lobby of the manufacturers here.
+So he will go to the regulator and say: “It’s time …,” as is now happening in the banks.
+Someone there told them, “Now it’s time to move to the cloud.”
+But did someone there tell them, “Now it’s time to define what you really do for cyber defense”? […] there is a lobby of the manufacturers here.
 It is some of the consulting companies that go hand in hand with them.
-There's a lot of them.
+There’s a lot of them.
 Most of the consulting companies have products they market […] Regulation is actually a server tool of consultants and manufacturers.
-It does not really 'stand alone', it does not really take everything in account.
+It does not really stand alone, it does not really take everything into account.
 It is influenced.
 (Interviewee 19)

 This interviewee expresses in her own words, but precisely, the idea of regulatory capture.
-She describes how the regulation's initiative comes from stakeholders in the private sector, and how regulation is designed to serve their interests, it is a "server tool" of consultants and manufacturers.
-That is, interest groups have both an intention and action in creating regulation.
+She describes how the initiative for regulation comes from stakeholders in the private sector, and how regulation is designed to serve their interests.
+It is a “server tool” of consultants and manufacturers; that is, interest groups have both intention and action in the creation of regulation.

-Another respondent, represents both the private sector for his past work and the Cyber Directorate in the present, also refers to the consulting companies, and claims that they also have an influence: "surely the big consulting companies, KPMG, TWC, TY and so on, they have influence […] they wrote the methodology.
-No doubt it has an influence" (Interviewee 16).
-This respondent also addresses the factor that allows consulting companies to influence: the writing of various procedures and documents for regulators, which are in fact "captured" by the interests of interest group from the private sector.
+Another respondent, who represents both the private sector for his past work and the Cyber Directorate in the present, refers to the consulting companies, claiming that they also have an influence:

+surely the big consulting companies, KPMG, TWC, TY, and so on, they have influence […] they wrote the methodology.
+No doubt it has an influence.
+(Interviewee 16)

+This respondent also addresses the factor that allows consulting companies to exert influence: the writing of various procedures and documents for regulators, which are thus captured by the interests of interest groups in the private sector.

-Another Interviewee, who also represents an information security company from the private sector, explains that the representatives of the information security companies with whom the regulator consults, are biased in favor of their own products:
+Another interviewee, who also represents an information security company from the private sector, explains that the representatives of the information security companies with whom the regulator consults are biased in favor of their own products:

 Listen, I know so many people in this field, and they are painted in the colors of the products they come from.
-They don't mind a day after they move to another vendor, to trash on the vendor they worked for […] That's why I say that when your first interest is your bonuses and achieving your goals […] I don't think it’s a matter of evil.
-You know, when you know something and you know it works for you properly … so it's the most correct one (Interviewee 7)
+They don’t mind, a day after they move to another vendor, to trash on the vendor they worked for […] That’s why I say that when your first interest is your bonuses and achieving your goals […] I don’t think it’s a matter of evil.
+You know, when you know something and you know it works for you properly … so it’s the most correct one.
+(Interviewee 7)

-This interviewee explains that whether intentionally of innocently, usually the representatives of the security companies will be biased in favor of the products in which they work for.
+This interviewee explains that, whether intentionally or innocently, the representatives of the security companies are biased in favor of the products they represent.
 Another example of regulatory capture is seen in this quote:

 In addition, there are all those companies with an interest, the various consulting companies, who we also saw them in previous regulation involved and directed […] Take the supervisor over insurance, which is a regulation of 2006, number 257.
 We see there … it almost reaches the level of which model of [one of the information security companies] to choose. […] So there are interests there.
-It's also, also in the new regulation.
-When they ask to make a risk management every 18 months … it's clear that someone has defined it, because there is no point in doing it every X time.
+It’s also, also in the new regulation.
+When they ask to make a risk management every 18 months … it’s clear that someone has defined it, because there is no point in doing it every X time.
 There is a point in making it after any significant change.
-If there was no change in 18 month, it's not sure that there is a point in checking.
+If there was no change in 18 months, it’s not sure that there is a point in checking.
 It depends on what.
-This push for this test […] it is shown that there are interests there (Interviewee 10)
+This push for this test […] it is shown that there are interests there.
+(Interviewee 10)